RushabhJSoni/reading-notes/README.md

 years of experience in the industry having flown various platforms from single-engine airplanes, turboprops to big jets.
 Certified scuba diver, paraglider, and aerobatic pilot.

-I'm now onto my next new adventure of learing how to code[courtsey wiki](https://upload.wikimedia.org/wikipedia/en/thumb/e/ee/RecipeBook_XML_Example.png/440px-RecipeBook_XML_Example.png)!
+I'm now onto my next new adventure of learing how to [code!](https://upload.wikimedia.org/wikipedia/en/thumb/e/ee/RecipeBook_XML_Example.png/440px-RecipeBook_XML_Example.png)!
 Stay tuned for more, cheers!

 ## **The Growth Mind Set**